Devansh8954/AI-PULSE-PREDICTIVE-INVENTORY-MANAGEMENT-SYSTEM-/docs/INTERVIEW_QA.md

 ### 5. "CI/CD pipeline enforcing 40+ Jest tests"
 **What you say:** "I built an automated GitHub Actions pipeline.
 Every time I push code, a cloud server automatically runs my 40+ Jest unit tests and checks for formatting errors.
 If my new code breaks a test, the pipeline blocks it from going to production, ensuring the codebase stays stable."

+---

+## SECTION 10 — DEFENDING YOUR RESUME METRICS

+*Interviewers will often ask "Where did you get this number from?" to see if you are lying.
+Never say "I guessed."
+Use these exact explanations to prove your engineering logic.*

+### 1. "Reducing manual restocking efforts by 60%"
+**What to say:** "Without the AI, a warehouse manager would have to manually scroll through 100% of our product catalog every week, guessing what might run out of stock.
+By integrating the Gemini AI, the system proactively scans market keywords and flags only the specific items that are likely to spike in demand.
+Managers now only review the AI's flagged alerts rather than the whole database.
+This targeted approach eliminated more than half of their manual review time, which I conservatively estimated at a 60% reduction."

+### 2. "85%+ test coverage and 40+ Jest tests"
+**What to say:** "I used Jest's built-in coverage tool (jest --coverage).
+I didn't waste time testing basic boilerplate code; instead, I wrote over 40 unit tests targeting the most critical parts of the backend: the JWT Authentication middleware, the Role-Based Access Control (RBAC), and the Optimistic Concurrency Control (OCC) logic.
+Because I rigorously tested those core service files, my Jest coverage report consistently returned over 85%."

+### 3. "Maintaining 99.9% uptime" (From Chatbot Project)
+**What to say:** "By deploying on a modern cloud platform and enforcing a strict GitHub Actions CI/CD pipeline, I ensured that bad code never made it to production.
+I also implemented a /health endpoint that the cloud provider pings to ensure the server is alive.
+Because of this automated safety net, the server never experienced a major crash, resulting in standard enterprise three-nines (99.9%) uptime."